holgerbrandl/kalasim/docs/userguide/docs/events.md

 In this example, we have created custom simulation event type.
 This approach is very common: By using custom event types when building process models with `kalasim` state changes can be consumed very selectively in analysis and visualization.

-## Console Logger
+## Component Logger

-There are a few provided event listeners, most notable the built-in console logger.
-With console logging being enabled, we get the following output (displayed as table for convenience):
+There are a few provided event listeners, most notable the built-in component logger.
+With component logging being enabled, kalasim will print a tabular listing of component state changes.
+Example:

 ```
 time      current component        component                action      info